sar-f/Skin-cancer-segmentation/README.md

 Features

-Preprocessing of skin cancer images, including resizing, normalization, and augmentation
+*Preprocessing of skin cancer images, including resizing, normalization, and augmentation

-Implementation of a deep learning model for segmentation, using U-Net architecture
+*Implementation of a deep learning model for segmentation, using U-Net architecture

-Evaluation of model performance using standard metrics such as IoU and Dice coefficient
+*Evaluation of model performance using standard metrics such as IoU and Dice coefficient

-Visualization of segmentation results for qualitative analysis
+*Visualization of segmentation results for qualitative analysis

-Support for custom datasets with easy adaptability

 Installation